11249a409-alt/Oops-lab-record/README.md

 **Algorithm:**

 1. Start the program.
-2. Define a class named Car with data members brand, model, and year.
+2. Define a class named `Car` with data members brand, model, and year.
-3. Define a member function displayInfo() inside the class.
+3. Define a member function `displayInfo()` inside the class.
-4. Declare a member function startEngine() inside the class and define it outside the class using the scope resolution operator.
+4. Declare a member function `startEngine()` inside the class and define it outside the class using the scope resolution operator.
-5. Create two objects of the Car class: myCar and anotherCar.
+5. Create two objects of the `Car` class: `myCar` and `anotherCar`.
 6. Assign values to their data members.
-7. Call the member functions displayInfo() and startEngine() for both objects.
+7. Call the member functions `displayInfo()` and `startEngine()` for both objects.
 8. Stop the program.

 **Source Code:**